 Do not drive or operate machinery until you know how Temaze affects you.

-that could be dangerous.
-This is very important if you are taking other drugs that also make you drowsy.
+be dangerous.
+This is very important if you are taking other drugs that also make

 Do not take Temaze for a longer time than your doctor has prescribed.

 Temaze should be taken for short periods only (for example 2 to 4 weeks) unless advised

 Do not stop taking Temaze, or change the dose, without checking with your doctor.